-1. Relevancy: One of the reasons why many small business fail to get results with email marketing is irrelevancy.
+1. Relevancy: One of the reasons why many small businesses fail to get results with email marketing is an irrelevancy.
 Their messages are not customized enough.
 When you use targeted email marketing to broadcast messages to a specific segment of your email audience, you’re in a better position to create content that is highly relevant.

 Let’s face it, your audience wants to see quality content that gives them the needed knowledge and help.
 Putting in a little effort to send messages that resonate with your target audience will increase your chances of being profitable.
 Relevant content also helps your email recipients remember your content, and makes them spread the word about it.
 In the process, making your brand more recognizable and easy to connect with.

-So whether it is personalizing your emails by your prospect’s first name or your their purchase history, keeping your emails relevant works.
+So whether it is personalizing your emails by your prospect’s first name or your purchase history, keeping your emails relevant works.
 It gives you a chance to show them that you value their presence on your email list.

 2. Response: What’s the use of sending out email messages if your recipients don’t interact with your content?
 Your goal could be as simple as hitting the reply button or clicking on the “buy now” link or filling out a survey form.
 It doesn’t matter what kind of response you’re expecting.
 What matters is your recipients find enough value in your emails and happily respond to them.

-In a study done by MailChimp, it was found that targeted email marketing campaigns not only experience a high open rate but also a higher click-through rate.
+In a study done by MailChimp, it was found that targeted email marketing campaigns not only experience a high open-rate but also a higher click-through rate.
 Remember, when more of your emails get opened and links get clicked, it leads to better conversions.

 3. Boosts Revenue: Email marketing is one of the most effective tools to increase sales and get more leads for your business.
 Given that you carefully craft your targeted email marketing campaign, you can expect to convert more of your email recipients into customers.